alphagov/sd-researchlab-booking/readme.md

 ### Registration

 Once a user registers (First name, last name, email, mobile phone & password) they will be sent a link to their email address which they will need to click on to verify their address.
-Once verifified they will be directed through the normal sign in process.
+Once verified they will be directed through the normal sign in process.

 ### Sign in